A Complete Finite Axiomatisation of the Equational Theory of Common Meadows

-where $F$ is a field and $\bot$ is an element that behaves like an error flag.
-Following~\cite{BergstraT2007,BergstraHT2009}, we use the term \textit{meadow} for any field equipped with division, or inverse, as an operation.
+where $F$ is a field and $\bot$ is an element that behaves like an error value.
+Following~\cite{BergstraT2007,BergstraHT2009}, we use the term \textit{meadow} for any field equipped with an explicit operator for division.
 The idea of a common meadow was introduced in~\cite{BergstraP2015}.
 The class of all common meadows is denoted $\mathsf{CM}$.

 Common meadows are built from fields by adding error and division, as follows.
 Given any field $F$, we extend its domain with a new element $\bot$ which is \textit{absorptive}, which means for all $x \in F$,